madeofpendletonwool/PinePods/completed_todos.md

 - [x] Subscribe to people
 - [] Add loading spinner when adding podcast via people page
 - [x] People page dropdowns on podcasts and episodes
-- [] Stop issues with timeouts on occation with mobile apps
+- [x] Stop issues with timeouts on occation with mobile apps - Potentially fixed due to audio file caching.
+Testing needed
 - [] Make virtual lines work for saved queue, downloads, local downloads, and history
 - [] Finalize virtual lines so it works like home on episode layout
 - [] On very small screens you no longer get the mini version without the context button
 - [x] Dynamically adjusting buttons on episode page
 - [x] PodcastPeople DB up and running and can be contributed to
-- [] Show currently updating podcast in refresh feed button at top of screen
+- [x] Show currently updating podcast in refresh feed button at top of screen
-- [] Image caching
+- [x] Fixed up remaining issues with user podcast refresh
 - [x] Podcast 3x layout
 - [x] Finalize loading states so you don't see login page when you are already authenticated
 - [x] Using valkey to ensure stateless opml imports
 - [x] Android play/pause episode metadata
 - [x] Draggable Queues on Mobile Devices
+- [x] Add background task to remove shared episode references in db after 60 days
 - [x] Dynamically adjusting Download, Queue, and Saved Episodes so that every page can add or remove from these lists
 - [x] Fixed issue where some episodes weren't adding when refreshing due to redirects
 - [x] Some pods not loading in from opml import - better opml validation.
 Say number importing. - OPML imports moved to backend to get pod values, also reporting function created to update status